ksalpern/linkedin-clone-app/README.md

 👉 real-time database with Firebase’s Firestore 🔥

-👉 How to make beautiful components with Material UI 🚀
+👉 How to make beautiful components with Material Icons 🚀

 👉 the final deploy using Firebase Hosting!